-Since February this year, online therapy and video chat have seen over a 10% growth in therapy requests.
+Since the pandemic, online therapy and video chat have seen over a 10% growth in therapy requests.
 Dr Neil Leibowitz from Talkspace says that number is accelerating, likely due to Coronavirus anxiety as well as traditional therapy patients looking for an alternative that allows them to access their therapy remotely throughout this time.

 As a psychotherapist who has worked in person for 20 years and online with many clients over the last 8 years – I have had good success working online with women recovering from early childhood trauma, mother-daughter relationship problems, disordered eating and other food, weight and body image concerns.
 There are multiple studies highlighting the efficacy of online counselling and psychotherapy as well as showing that in many cases, the therapeutic relationship appears to be unaffected by the change to online therapy.

 I am definitely a supporter of working online with clients, however, it isn’t for everyone and it is important to do your homework before choosing an online practitioner.